Birds are dying in mass because of bird flu and no one can do a thing about it. :(

 Anonymous

 And they still won't ban people from having cats or leaving cats roam outdoor.
-Fuck, we're stupid.
+Frick, we're stupid.

 Anonymous